Eyevinn/mp4ff/README.md

 to get the second `trun` of the second `traf` box (provided that they exist).
 Care must be taken to assert that none of the intermediate pointers are nil to avoid `panic`.

-## Creating new fragmented files
+### Creating new fragmented files

-A typical use case is to a fragment consisting of an init segment followed by a series of media segments.
+A typical use case is to generate a fragmented file consisting of an init segment followed by a series of media segments.

 The first step is to create the init segment.
 This is done in three steps as can be seen in `examples/initcreator`: